jcurran24/SecretSantaGenerateAssignments/README.md

 or

-mvn test -Dtest=SecretSantaAssignmentGeneratorImplTwoTest
+mvn test -Dtest=SecretSantaAssignmentGeneratorImplTwoTest.

 Instructions for running the Secret Santa drawing program:

-1. Start the program with the following maven command from the command line at the root of the SecretSantaGenerateAssignments project directory
+1. Start the program with the following maven command from the command line at the root of the SecretSantaGenerateAssignments project directory.

 mvn exec:java -Dexec.mainClass="com.gohealth.secretsanta.main.SecretSantaDrawing"